tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 #### Fullscreen support

-When you run this editor on a Mac with Lion+ you will get a litte double arrow in the right corner of the window titlebar, which will bring upp the editor window in fullscreen.
+When you run this editor on a Mac with Lion+ you will get a litte double arrow in the right corner of the window titlebar, or with Mavericks+ it will be the green dot, which will bring upp the editor window in fullscreen.

 #### MarkdownDocEditor.app